Intersystem Bonding Termination: How to Install per NEC 250.94

 What is the difference between a ground vs neutral wire in the context of grounding and bonding?

 The difference between a ground vs neutral wire is fundamental.
-The neutral wire is the grounded conductor and serves as the return path for normal circuit current.
-The ground wire (equipment grounding conductor) is a safety wire that is normally non-current-carrying and is bonded to the metal frames of equipment.
-It provides a path for fault current to flow back to the source, tripping the overcurrent device.
-While they are connected at the service disconnect via the main bonding jumper, they serve different functions throughout the rest of the circuit.
+The neutral is the grounded conductor and serves as the return path for normal circuit current; the ground wire (equipment grounding conductor) is a safety conductor normally non-current-carrying that provides a path for fault current to return to the source, enabling overcurrent devices to operate.
+Both are connected at the service equipment by the main bonding jumper, but they serve different functions downstream.

 How does the main bonding jumper relate to the intersystem bonding termination?